TheMarlboroMan/punge/README.md

 ## TODO and FIX.

+- The stack is signed, 32 bit.
+- The cell is unsigned 8 bit.
 - What should be printed out if there's nothing on the stack???
 	Popping from empty stacks gives out zero.
 - Experiment with getch alternatives...